ichsansan/COPT-Training-Module/Module 1 - Introduction/README.md

 Before diving into the main content, ensure you are comfortable with the following advanced Python programming concepts:

-1. **Advanced Data Structures:**
-   - Lists, Sets, Dictionaries, and understanding their use cases.
-2. **Functional Programming:**
+1. **Python Functions:**
-   - Knowledge of functions as first-class citizens, lambda functions, and map/reduce/filter operations.
+   - Mastery of defining and using functions, understanding function arguments, return values, and scoping.
-3. **Object-Oriented Programming (OOP):**
+2. **Apply Function, Map, & Lambda:**
+   - Learn how to use the `apply` function, `map` function, and lambda expressions to efficiently manipulate data in Pandas.
+3. **Pandas Dataframe (Merge, Concat):**
+   - Explore techniques for combining DataFrames in Pandas, including merging and concatenating, to integrate and analyze diverse datasets.
+4. **Groupby & Pivot:**
+   - Understand the power of grouping and pivoting in Pandas for aggregating and reshaping data, facilitating advanced analysis.
+5. **Python Class:**
-   - Understanding of classes, objects, inheritance, and polymorphism.
+   - Gain proficiency in object-oriented programming with Python classes.
+Understand the principles of encapsulation, inheritance, and polymorphism.
-4. **Exception Handling:**
-   - Proficiency in handling exceptions and errors to write robust code.

 ## Getting Started: